ArbitrumFoundation/docs/docs/airdrop-eligibility-distribution.md

  - If an airdrop recipient's wallet address has been identified as a Sybil address during the Hop protocol bounty program (FINAL-TODO: footnote), (FINAL-TODO: disqualified?).
  - If an airdrop recipient's wallet address is part of a parent/children wallet arrangement whereby the parent has funded more than 25 children addresses, all addresses are collapsed into a single user wallet address.

 Refer to [Arbitrum Sybil Hunting](https://github.com/OffchainLabs/arb-sybil/tree/master/v2) to learn more about our Sybil mitigation methodology.
-Refer to our [Sybil accounts](./concepts/sybil-account.md) concept document t for a conceptual introduction to Sybil accounts.
+Refer to our [Sybil accounts](./concepts/sybil-account.md) concept document for a conceptual introduction to Sybil accounts.